 The teams are out for Ulster’s crunch Guinness PRO14 semi final match against Edinburgh.

-Ulster are missing Will Addison, Luke Marshall and Iain Henderson to injury but are boosted by the inlcusions of Jacob Stockdale, Alan O’Connor, Stuart McCloskey and Jordi Murphy who were doubts after the Leinster match.
+Ulster are boosted by the inclusions of Jacob Stockdale, Alan O’Connor, Stuart McCloskey and Jordi Murphy who were doubts after the Leinster match.

 With O’Sullivan and O’Toole named as props, we’ll see Ulster play off nine from the ruck with the receiving player popping to someone in more space.
 O’Sullivan is a great exponent of this play and Ulster have had some success with it in the past.

 Richard Cockerill’s Edinburgh side have fared better than Ulster since the restart of the competition recording a win in their opening match against Glasgow Warriors.
 Although they were flat and lost out on Friday, Cockerill had made some changes with this week in mind.

 Despite the former Leicester Tigers’ man being very complimentary towards McFarland’s Ulster in the build up to this match and insisting the Irish side are favourites, I cannot share his opinion.
 I agree with him that there is pressure on Ulster to win especially comparing the budgets between the sides and that they’ve not reached a PRO14 final since 2013 – a travesty considering the quality of players in Belfast over the last number of seasons.

 Cockerill took the reigns in the Scottish capital at the start of the 2017-18 season with Edinburgh finishing in ninth position, above only Benetton Treviso, Newport Gwent Dragons and Zebre.
 His first season saw him pip Ulster to the final knockout spot in the newly restructured PRO14 while last season saw a European run which controversially ended with a quarter loss to Munster at Murrayfield.